Originally posted on CityStink

 But let’s really think about this.
 If David Fry knew that he was throwing out a canard for the commissioners, then why not offer something more grandiose and more sexy than a parking deck contract?
 I mean why not offer a lucrative concession in the TEE Center itself or in one of the hotels?
 Why not throw in a condo in Palm Beach, Florida and lifetime badges to The Masters?
 I mean if he had no ability to deliver on any of this, then why not promise the moon?
 Why did he choose to offer a deal in this parking deck?
 And why was an attorney willing to commit a felony to get the TEE Center and parking deck passed if he had absolutely no connection to it or anything to gain from it?
 Many people didn’t buy the story that David Fry was just some lone-gunman type and questions still linger if perhaps more were involved and whether Fry was just a fixer for much bigger fish.

-After Matt Aitken defeated Bill Fennoy in a run-off election for the Dist 1 commission seat, the approval of the TEE center was a forgone conclusion.
+After Matt Aitken defeated Bill Fennoy in a run-off election for the District 1 commission seat, the approval of the TEE Center was a forgone conclusion.
 His campaign had almost been entirely predicated on approving the TEE Center.
 So on December 7th, 2009, the commission quickly agreed to approve the TEE Center and parking deck along with the Laney-Walker/Bethlehem redevelopment.
-This also happens to be the same meeting when Fred Russell told commissioners that Augusta Riverfront LLC (or its subsidiary) had AGREED to donate the land for the parking deck.
+This also happens to be the same meeting when Fred Russell told commissioners that Augusta Riverfront, LLC (or its subsidiary) had AGREED to donate the land for the parking deck.

-The Tee Center and parking deck has involved some of the most powerful players in Augusta, and the attempted bribery of two sitting commissioners of Georgia’s 2nd largest city.
+The TEE Center and parking deck has involved some of the most powerful players in Augusta, and the attempted bribery of two sitting commissioners of Georgia’s second largest city.
 Perhaps the upcoming bribery trial will finally put the ghost of David Fry to rest once and for all, or it might expose a whole lot more skeletons in Augusta’s closet.